 2. Arrival at the Cayman Islands Airport

-Passengers must present their travel authorisation certificate issued by TravelCayman along with any other standard documents required for travel at check-in from their place of departure.
-Upon arrival at the Owen Roberts International Airport (GCM) in Grand Cayman, every passenger will receive a COVID-19 PCR test.
-After testing, passengers will collect their luggage and depending on your pre-approved quarantine option, you will either be taken privately by taxis to your place of residence for home-isolation, or placed on a bus and taken directly to your designated government-led isolation facility.
+Passengers must present their travel authorisation certificate (Declaration or Approved Request) issued by TravelCayman along with any other standard documents required for travel at check-in from their place of departure.
+If you are subject to quarantine, you will then be equipped with a geo-fencing monitoring device and wristband.
+Upon arrival at the Owen Roberts International Airport (GCM) in Grand Cayman, passengers will collect their luggage and depending on your pre-approved quarantine option, you will either be taken privately by taxis to your place of residence for home-isolation, or placed on a bus and taken directly to your designated government-led isolation facility.

-All in-bound travellers are required to remain in isolation for a minimum of 14 days upon arrival, after which they will undergo PCR testing on the 15th day and upon receiving a negative test result that has been signed off by the Medical Officer of Health can conclude their isolation period.
+You are required to remain in isolation for a minimum of 14 days upon arrival, after which you will undergo PCR testing on the 15th day and upon receiving a negative test result that has been signed off by the Medical Officer of Health, you can conclude your isolation period.
 Test results can take anywhere from 48-72 hours to confirm.
 If your test result is positive, you will have to remain in isolation for a further 10 days until you receive a negative test, or receive further guidance from medical professionals.

 Anyone who is not a resident of the Cayman Islands must have a valid health insurance policy that has COVID-19 coverage.
 If these provisions are violated, you are committing an offence and are liable to a CI$1,000 fine and 6 months imprisonment.

-There are three different options that you can choose from: Quarantining at home, in a Government Run facility or a Privately Run facility.
+There are now two different options that you can choose from (unless you qualify for essential travel): Quarantining at home, or a Privately Run facility.

 1. Quarantine at Residence